morrownr/rtl8852bu/README.md

 sudo make sign-install
 ```

-You will be promted for a password, please remember the password as it
+Note: You will be promted for a password, please remember the password
-will be used in some of the following steps.
+as it will be used in some of the following steps.

 ```
 sudo reboot